Write in the Magazine

 The views expressed are solely those of the author(s), not of the Center.

-Regarding the .docx document
+D. Regarding the .docx document

 The document must be thoroughly proofread and spell-checked for grammatical accuracy before submission.